ShaunLinTW/Voice_Assistant_Jarvis_Based_on_ChatGPT_API/README.md

 ```

 ## How to Modify the code:
-Before you run the code, you need to modify a few line of code.
+Before you run the program, you can modify a few line of code.

 ### 1. Add you ChatGPT API to the code:
 Add your ChatGPT API key here `"YOUR_API_KEY"`